Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 chron casts summon beast: summons a brown bear near the wiz and healer

-bear attacks the healer for 1d8+4+2 for 13 (non lethal) also goes into wild shape
+bear attacks the healer for 1d8+4+2 for 13 (non lethal).
+Healer gets knocked out also goes into wild shape

 wizard teleports away casts mage arrow for 12dmg on twan bear wild shape

 hunter shoots with musket on the wizard for 13 dmg.
+Wizard dies

 marcus shoots 7dmg on Hunter